Dynatrace/fastlane-plugin-dynatrace/README.md

 fastlane add_plugin dynatrace
 ```

+### Dynatrace SaaS
-Make sure you have the latest version of the DSS client, which is bundled with the agent.
-You can download it from here [Latest iOS Agent](https://downloads.dynatrace.com/clientservices/agent?version=latest&techtype=ios).
+Make sure you have the latest version of the [Symbolication Client](https://api.mobileagent.downloads.dynatrace.com/latest-dss-client) to preprocess and upload the dSYM files as this is the best combination when using Dynatrace SaaS.

-> Please note that sometimes the latest version of the DSS client may not be compatble with your environment if you have a managed cluster on an older version.
-In this case, please contact Dynatrace Support to obtain the correct version.
+### Dynatrace Managed
+If your Dynatrace Managed installation is not on the latest released version, it might not be compatible with the latest version of the Symbolication Client.
+To ensure compatibility fetch the matching Symbolication Client version with this link [https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz](https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz) by replacing `xyz` with the 3-digit sprint version of your Dynatrace Managed installation

 ## About the Dynatrace fastlane plugin